frandallfarmer/neohabitat/docs/getting_started.md

 Step 5 - Connect to QuantumLink Reloaded
 ----------------------------------------

 Load the QuantumLink D64 image you just downloaded into Unit #8 of your emulated C64.
-You can do so via File->Attach Disk Image->Unit #8.
+You can do so via File -> Attach Disk Image -> Unit #8.

 After the QuantumLink disk is loaded, you can start it by running the following C64 command: